 Contrasting colors (black and white, blue and yellow, etc.) are critical for readability.

-The left-hand word is much easier to read.
-And since your site will be viewed on a variety of screens (some offering less clarity than others), the higher the contrast, the better.
+Since your site will be viewed on a variety of screens (some offering less clarity than others), the higher the contrast, the better.

 There are plenty of resources online to help you choose contrasting colors (such as this one), but ideally your church website builder has premade color templates you can choose from.